ajdavidl/Linguae/linguae/dictionary/Readme.md

 - linguae.wikdict : Open browser and query the Wikdict dictionary.
 - linguae.glosbeScrap : Scrap the multilingual Glosbe dictionary and return translations and expressions.
 - linguae.ponsScrap : Scrap the Pons dictionary and return translations.
+- linguae.lingueeScrap : Scrap the Linguee dictionary and return translations.
 - linguae.reversoDictionary : Open browser and query the reverso dictionary.
 ```